 Symptoms of anaphylaxis include: widespread hives, swelling of the lips and throat, wheezing, drop in blood pressure and sometimes loss of consciousness.

 These symptoms usually develop within minutes of eating the food.
 In rare cases, the reaction may be delayed for several hours.

 Without immediate treatment, the outcome can be fatal.

 It is therefore very important to identify the food trigger and be prepared to treat symptoms immediately.

 How are food allergies diagnosed?

-- ImmunoCAP tests (a blood test) provide a more quantifiable measure of food sensitivity by looking at how much allergic antibody (specific IgE to a particular food) is circulating in the blood.
+ImmunoCAP tests (a blood test for specific IgE measurement to particular foods) provide a more quantifiable measure of food allergy by looking at how much allergic antibody is circulating in the blood.
 In many cases, it is important to perform both types of tests before making treatment recommendations.